A look at COVID-19 vaccinations in Canada on Tuesday, Feb. 2, 2021

 New Brunswick is reporting 3,020 new vaccinations administered over the past seven days for a total of 17,277 doses given.
 The province has administered doses at a rate of 22.149 per 1,000.
 There were zero new vaccines delivered to New Brunswick for a total of 21,675 doses delivered so far.
 The province has received enough of the vaccine to give 2.8 per cent of its population a single dose.
 The province has used 79.71 per cent of its available vaccine supply.

-Quebec is reporting 796 new vaccinations administered for a total of 239,023 doses given.
-The province has administered doses at a rate of 27.934 per 1,000.
-There were zero new vaccines delivered to Quebec for a total of 238,100 doses delivered so far.
-The province has received enough of the vaccine to give 2.8 per cent of its population a single dose.
-The province has used 100.4 per cent of its available vaccine supply.
+Quebec is reporting 1,807 new vaccinations administered for a total of 240,830 doses given.
+The province has administered doses at a rate of 28.145 per 1,000.
+There were 18,525 new vaccines delivered to Quebec for a total of 256,625 doses delivered so far.
+The province has received enough of the vaccine to give 3.0 per cent of its population a single dose.
+The province has used 93.85 per cent of its available vaccine supply.

-British Columbia is reporting 9,651 new vaccinations administered for a total of 138,892 doses given.
-The province has administered doses at a rate of 27.066 per 1,000.
-There were zero new vaccines delivered to British Columbia for a total of 144,550 doses delivered so far.
-The province has received enough of the vaccine to give 2.8 per cent of its population a single dose.
-The province has used 96.09 per cent of its available vaccine supply.
+British Columbia is reporting 1,560 new vaccinations administered for a total of 140,452 doses given.
+The province has administered doses at a rate of 27.37 per 1,000.
+There were 11,700 new vaccines delivered to British Columbia for a total of 156,250 doses delivered so far.
+The province has received enough of the vaccine to give 3.0 per cent of its population a single dose.
+The province has used 89.89 per cent of its available vaccine supply.

-The Northwest Territories are reporting zero new vaccinations administered for a total of 9,471 doses given.
-The territory has administered doses at a rate of 209.912 per 1,000.
+The Northwest Territories are reporting 2,770 new vaccinations administered for a total of 12,241 doses given.
+The territory has administered doses at a rate of 271.305 per 1,000.
 There were zero new vaccines delivered to the Northwest Territories for a total of 14,400 doses delivered so far.
 The territory has received enough of the vaccine to give 32 per cent of its population a single dose.
-The territory has used 65.77 per cent of its available vaccine supply.
+The territory has used 85.01 per cent of its available vaccine supply.

 *Notes on data: The figures are compiled by the COVID-19 Open Data Working Group based on the latest publicly available data and are subject to change.
 Note that some provinces report weekly, while others report same-day or figures from the previous day.
 Vaccine doses administered is not equivalent to the number of people inoculated as the approved vaccines require two doses per person.
 The vaccines are currently not being administered to children under 18 and those with certain health conditions.